xavctn/img2table/README.md

 # img2table

-`img2table` is a table identification and extraction Python Library based on [OpenCV](https://opencv.org/) image processing that supports most common image file formats as well as PDF files.
+`img2table` is a simple, easy to use, table identification and extraction Python Library based on [OpenCV](https://opencv.org/) image processing that supports most common image file formats as well as PDF files.

 It also provides implementations for several OCR services and tools in order to parse table contents.